rpcrimi/PEP0008/markdown/namingconventions.md

 <a id="Structural Conventions"></a>
 ## Structural Conventions
 These conventions are the way in which developers structure a data structure's name.
-This includes character case, name length, underscores, etc.
+These include character case, name length, underscores, etc.

-Here are a few descriptive naming conventions and their typical use:
+Here are a few structural naming conventions and their typical use:
 - Single lowercase letter
 	- ex. `i`, `x`, `y`
 	- Used for: